DataONEorg/provweek2016-demo/_posts/2016-05-17-provenance-demo-overview.markdown

 data products.
 With DataONE provenance tools, each run of a script will generate a data package.
 As the data package is indexed by the coordinating node upon the publication of the data package, the logical connection can be viewed and explored at [DataONE Search Site](https://search-sandbox-2.test.dataone.org).

 In this demonstration we describe two features related to provenance.
-The first is an API for capturing retrospective provenance from [R](https://github.com/NCEAS/recordr) and [Matlab](https://github.com/DataONEorg/matlab-dataone) script executions, called Run Manager.
-The second is a script annotation tool, which we call [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes), designed to help developers and users better understand the structure and intent of a script.
+The first is an API for capturing **retrospective** provenance from [R](https://github.com/NCEAS/recordr) and [Matlab](https://github.com/DataONEorg/matlab-dataone) script executions, called Run Manager.
+The second is a script annotation tool for **prospective** provenance, which we call [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes), designed to help developers and users better understand the structure and intent of a script.